-- (1) The Association may have a common seal. - (2) If the Association has a common seal- - (a) the name of the Association must appear in legible characters on the common seal; - (b) a document may only be sealed with the common seal by the authority of the Board and the sealing must be witnessed by the signatures of two Board members; - (c) the common seal must be kept in the custody of the Secretary.
+- (1) The Association may have a common seal. - (2) If the Association has a common seal-

+- (a) the name of the Association must appear in legible characters on the common seal; and - (b) a document may only be sealed with the common seal by the authority of the Committee and the sealing must be witnessed by the signatures of 2 committee members; and - (c) the common seal must be kept in the custody of the Secretary.